Local Coordinating Committees

 - Determining the rank of Local Coordinating Committees according to the amount of their influence on life in Syria.
 As shown in the chart below, Local Coordinating Committees ranked 79th most influential prime actor.

 - Assessing and classifying Local Coordinating Committees according to their commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that Local Coordinating Committees fall under the category of 'Core'.
-A prime actor assessed as Core is seen as wholly committed to inclusive nationalism for Syria.
+Of the 25 prime actors who participated in the assessments, more agreed that Local Coordinating Committees fall under the category of 'Builder & Solver'.
+A prime actor assessed as Builder & Solver is seen as wholly committed to inclusive nationalism for Syria.
 This is the mission of the entity.

 In response to the question, “How would you strengthen the Local Coordinating Committees, a prime actor seen as fully committed to inclusive nationalism for Syria?"